sguzunov/docs/docs/developers/01_configuration/03_glue42-windows/glue42-windows-config.md

 "sizingMode": "Single"
 ```

-*Note that when using `"sizingMode": "Single"`, the `borderSize`, `frameThickness` and `singleFrameThickness` theme properties must not be set to `0`, otherwise you will not be able to resize or stick the Glue42 Windows properly.*
+*Note that when using `"sizingMode": "Single"`, the `borderSize`, `frameThickness` and `singleFrameThickness` theme properties must not be set to `0`, otherwise you won't be able to resize or stick the Glue42 Windows properly.*

 ![Proportional Sizing](../../../images/sw-configuration/sizing-single.gif)